Treating Cancer with HIPEC Surgery

 Hyperthermic Intraoperative Peritoneal Chemotherapy (HIPEC) is a method of treating cancer by delivering heated chemotherapy directly into the abdomen.
 This type of cancer treatment has been very successful in removing cancers of the stomach, appendix, colon, and ovaries.

 HIPEC is suitable for patients with certain stage IV abdominal cancers.
 HIPEC can be an alternative treatment to traditional chemotherapy or radiation therapy.
-In some cases, HIPEC may be successful when other treatment options fail.
+The HIPEC surgeon will make the final decision to determine if you are an appropriate candidate.

 Most patients experience fewer side effects with HIPEC than intravenous chemotherapy.
 This is because the high concentrations of chemotherapy solution are unable to cross what is known as the peritoneal plasma barrier.

 Many side effects are related to the debulking or surgical removal of tumors in the abdomen.